On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Introduction

 In general, however, the skeleton of a Weinstein manifold is a highly singular object for which there is no available notion of Floer cohomology (and it seems rather unlikely that such a notion exists).
 Note that \emph{even for the cotangent bundle of a closed manifold}, equipped with a Weinstein structure homotopic to the standard Morse--Bott one, the skeleton is typically singular.

-To the best of our knowledge, the only result in the literature addressing \Cref{question:arnold-type} is the following fact: if $\mc{W}(X)$ is not the zero category, then $|\fk{c}_X \cap \phi(\fk{c}_X)| \geq 1$.
-The original proof of this fact goes through Rabinowitz--Floer homology, see \cite[Sec.\ 1.6]{ritter2013topological}.
+To the best of our knowledge, the only systematic result in the literature addressing \Cref{question:arnold-type} is the lower bound $|\fk{c}_X \cap \phi(\fk{c}_X)| \geq 1$, which holds whenever the Rabinowitz--Floer homology $RFH(X)$ is non-zero \cite{c-f}.
+The nonvanishing of $RFH(-)$ for Weinstein manifolds is now known to be equivalent to the nonvanishing of $SH(-)$ and $\mc{W}(-)$; see \cite[Sec.\ 1.6]{ritter2013topological}.

 \begin{question} Let $X$ be a Liouville manifold, considered up to homotopy.
 What is the minimal possible number of critical points of a Lefschetz fibration $f: X \to \C$ with Weinstein fibers? \end{question} Let us denote this number by $\op{Lef}_w(X) \in \N \cup \{\infty\}$.
 According to work of Giroux--Pardon \cite{giroux-pardon}, any Weinstein manifold admits a Lefschetz fibration with Weinstein fibers, so $\op{Lef}_w(X)<\infty$ iff $X$ is Weinstein (up to homotopy).
+It is also clear that $\op{Lef}_w(X)=0$ iff $X$ is subcritical (by a result of Cieliebak \cite{cieliebak-split}, this means equivalently that $X$ admits a Weinstein presentation with only handles of index strictly less than the middle dimension, or that $X$ is Weinstein deformation equivalent to the product of a lower-dimensional Weinstein manifold with $\C$).
 For topological reasons, one has the lower bound $\op{Lef}_w(X) \geq \op{rk} H_n(X; \Z)$ when $X$ has real dimension $2n$.
-One also has the lower bound $\op{Lef}_w(X) \geq 1$ if $\mc{W}(X)$ is not the zero category.
+These are the only lower bounds in the literature that we are aware of.

-The real analog of $\op{Lef}_w(X)$ was considered by Abouzaid--Seidel \cite{AScomplexity} under the name ``complexity".
+An analog of $\op{Lef}_w(X)$ in real Morse theory was considered by Abouzaid--Seidel \cite{AScomplexity} under the name ``complexity".
 By definition, the complexity of a Weinstein manifold $X$, which we denote by $\op{WMor}(X)$, is the minimal number of critical points of a Weinstein Morse function on $X$, where $X$ is considered up to Weinstein homotopy.\footnote{A \emph{Weinstein Morse} function on $(X, \l)$ is a proper Morse function with respect to which the Liouville vector field is gradient-like.
 Here $\l$ is a particular choice of Liouville structure on $X$ of the given homotopy class.} Surprisingly, Lazarev \cite{lazarev-gt} showed that for Weinstein manifolds having non-zero middle homology, one has $\op{WMor}(X)= \op{Mor}(X)$, where $\op{Mor}(X)$ denotes the minimal number of critical points of a \emph{smooth} Morse function on $X$.
 Does a similar phenomenon hold for $\op{Lef}_w(X)$?